sunoru/pokemon_tournament/README.md

-A tool for pokemon tournament.
+A tool for Pokemon tournament.